spiral-project/ihatemoney/docs/contributing.md

 -   If you're not completely sure of yourself at this point, you can
-    optionally: create a new branch, push it, open a pull request, check the CI result, and then merge the branch to master.
+    optionally: create a new branch, push it, open a pull request, check the CI result, and then merge the branch to main.

-Once this is done, make sure your local git repository is on the master branch, and let's release!:
+Once this is done, make sure your local git repository is on the main branch, and let's release!:

     make release